gusthoff/ada-learning-material/internal/gems/132_erroneous_execution.rst

 *Zero*.

-Even if the :ada:`Put_Line` is not removed by the compiler, it can appear to be, because the :ada:`"Zero""` might be stored in a buffer that never gets flushed because some later erroneousness caused the program to crash.
+Even if the :ada:`Put_Line` is not removed by the compiler, it can appear to be, because the :ada:`"Zero"` might be stored in a buffer that never gets flushed because some later erroneousness caused the program to crash.

 Every statement about Ada must be understood to have ", unless execution